mui/material-ui/docs/data/joy/components/modal/modal.md

 ### Basic usage

-The `Modal` accepts only a single React element as a child.
+The Modal accepts only a single React element as a child.
 That can be either a Joy UI component, e.g. [`Sheet`](/joy-ui/react-sheet/), or any other custom element.

-Use the `ModalClose` component to render a close button that inherits the modal's `onClose` function.
+Use the Modal Close component to render a close button that inherits the modal's `onClose` function.

 {{"demo": "BasicModal.js"}}

 :::info
-`ModalClose` accepts the variant prop because it uses the same styles as the [`IconButton`](/joy-ui/react-button/#icon-button).
+Modal Close accepts the variant prop because it uses the same styles as the [`IconButton`](/joy-ui/react-button/#icon-button).
 :::

 ### Close reason